Energy Taxation Directive (ETD)

 Fit for 55 includes the maritime industry in the scope of its decarbonization and GHG reduction measures for the first time.
 Several existing measures are being expanded, including a revision of the Energy Taxation Directive (ETD).
 Adopted in 2003, the ETD would be updated to:

 - Align with current EU climate and energy objectives (e.g., a 55% reduction in GHG emissions by 2030)

 - No longer favor fossil fuels

-- Improve clarity and legal certainty for member states
+- Improve clarity and legal certainty for Member States

 - All bunker fuel sold within the EU

 - All bunker fuel used on voyages within the EU (i.e., intra-Union waterborne navigation)

-- Sustainable and advanced sustainable biofuels and biogas
+- Advanced sustainable biofuels and biogas

 - Low-carbon fuels